Bad neighbor: Yellow-groove bamboo

 Unwanted growth: Critics say the plant is difficult to contain, and some neighbors use it as a natural weapon during disputes

-WESTPORT -- Talk to a person with a neighbor growing a stand of bamboo on the property line, and you're going to hear some words that can't be printed in a newspaper.
+WESTPORT -- Talk to a person with a neighbor growing a stand of bamboo on the property line, and you're going to hear some words that can't be printed in this newspaper.

 "It's a nightmare," said Priscilla S. Weadon, of Westport, whose neighbor on her street planted bamboo a few years back.
 Now it's invading her property, and she's at her wit's end.